wilsonmar/mac-setup/README.md

 6. Close the log file by clicking the red button.
 7. Switch to a Finder window to your account's Home folder and delete log files.

-   <pre>mac-setup</pre>
+   <a name="MacSetupFiles"></a>

+   ### mac-setup files #

+   The folder contains these files and folders:

+   * Files within folder "hooks" are used by Git (if marked for install.)
+   * File "mac-bash-profile.txt" contains starter entries to insert in ~/.bash_profile that is executed before MacOS opens a Terminal session.
+   <br /><br />

    ### Subsequent runs

-   To update what is installed on your Mac, re-run the bash script.
+   To update what is installed on your Mac, re-run the mac-setup.sh bash script.

 1. cd into your Home folder to find the <strong>secrets.sh</strong> file.
 1. Edit the file, then run again locally: